So, you have a Start-Up idea, what should you do next?

 — Andrew Chen

 Then they started renting movies to their friends.
 That’s how Netflix was born.
-It may seem evident, but if you ask the majority of entrepreneurs how would they start their own Netflix today, you’ll get very detailed technological answers.
-Start doing something by hands until you can widen your business.
-Do things that don’t scale, and then scale.
+It may seem evident, but if you ask the majority of entrepreneurs how they would start their own Netflix today, you’ll get very detailed technological answers.
+Start doing something by hand until you can widen your business.

 This approach builds up the knowledge and experience acquired by selling something created earlier and for which a strong market is available.
-Due to such a method, an entrepreneur gets audience and can quite easily check his idea on condition of right promotion.
-After this, a strategy can be changed and you can start selling X no matter what your company was selling earlier.
+Due to such a method, an entrepreneur gets an audience and can quite easily check his idea on the condition of the right promotion.
+After this, a strategy can be changed, and you can start selling anything no matter what your company was selling earlier.